 Speak to the SENCO who will advise of the next steps and make referrals as necessary5.3: How are speech and language therapy, occupational therapy and physiotherapy services provided?

 - If a referral is made the specialists come in to school to meet with the young person and observe their needs, a support plan is put in place where appropriate

 - School staff support the needs of the students as directed by the specialists

 Speak to the SENCO who will advise of the best course of action5.5: What arrangements does the school have for liaison with Children's Social Care services?

 The designated safeguarding lead or at school can contact Children’s Social Care services

-- Frequent meetings between the SENCO and the HOY occur every half term to discuss students with SEND
+- Frequent meetings between the SENCO and the HOY occur every two weeks to discuss students with SEND

 - Concerns can be shared in year team meetings and fed back to the SENCO

 - Training is provided dependent on current needs of particular students

 - SENCO attends relevant training and shares with colleagues